 In what areas can you, with your industrial background, mainly contribute?

-My experience in building and scaling up companies internationally I hope will come in handy for Enequi.
-Then I can help you find the right channels to the market and open contact-areas to opinion leaders and decision makers.
+I hope that my experience in building and scaling up companies internationally will come in handy for Enequi.
+I aim to be of help in finding the right channels to the market and open contact-areas to opinion leaders and decision makers.
 Of course, it is also about contributing strategic skills and supporting management in thorny issues.

 Where in the world will it be easiest to establish Enequi?
 And why?

 In western Europe and in markets that are so-called early adopters.
 The Nordic region is in the forefront of rechargeable vehicles, Germany in terms of solar energy, Spain and Portugal in terms of alternative energy.
 It can be added that all of these markets need agile solutions to store energy.